 Solar clothes dryers use the sun’s energy to dry clothes without directing sunlight to the clothes.
 In some cases, the solar heating box is used to heat air for a conventional tumble dryer.

-What to do if a Clothes Dryer Fire Causes Fire Damage
+What to do if a Dryer Lint Fire Causes Fire Damage

 A clothes dryer fire can significant fire damage to your home, weakening the structure of your home or leaving permanent smoke and soot stains.
 The smoke and fire restoration professionals in the Restoration Local network are trained in the proper procedures to clean and restore your home or business after a fire.

 As the largest network for restoration contractors, we make finding a fire damage restoration company near you easy.
 We have both independent fire contractors as well as the most popular brands like AdvantaClean and DKI Restoration in our network.
 For emergency dryer fire cleanup services, call 1-888-443-3110.
 Our on-call fire damage restoration companies provide 24-hour response and a free on-site estimate for dryer lint fire cleanup.